Have you ever asked which Hydraulic Oil I need for my Tractor, Excavator, Digger or Crane etc?

 Hydraulic Oil has many roles, these roles range from transferring heat as well as transferring power and a lubrication medium.
 The chemical makeup of a hydraulic oil can also take many forms when selecting it for specific applications.
 It can range from full synthetic (to handle drastic temperature and pressure swings) to water-based fluids (used in applications where there is a risk of fire).

-Our Hydraulic Oils and Fluids are blended precisely to provide excellent fluid stability, lubricity and other performance-enhancing characteristics.
+Our Hydraulic premium quality oil and lubricants are blended precisely to provide excellent fluid stability, lubricity and other performance-enhancing characteristics.
 These Hydraulic fluids are great choices there high or low temperatures are present and/or high pressures are required.

 Our Hydraulic Oils are blended from refining base oils to a desired level to achieve better lubricant performance with the inclusion of additives, which range from anti-wear (AW), rust and oxidation inhibitors (RO) and we also have the added advantage of improved viscosity index (VI) improves performance.